Sirapobchon/CPE334Project/README.md

 - Scrum process
     -  Sprints
         - 26 Oct - 2 Nov
-            - Score
+            - Scoring and Scrum Planning
-            @pppcyd To Buy-list - 3
+            - @pppcyd To Buy-list - 3
-            @janekmutt Value Calculator - 2
+            - @janekmutt Value Calculator - 2
-            @janekmutt Home page continue - 1
+            - @janekmutt Home page continue - 1
-            @WangSonicS Calendar that can hold reminders - 8
+            - @WangSonicS Calendar that can hold reminders - 8
-            @EXer07 and @Sirapobchon backend stuff for all page
+            - @EXer07 and @Sirapobchon backend stuff for all page - alot
-            @everyone Whoever is free, start making a report
+            - @everyone Whoever is free, start making a report

 - The work should be completed more than 80% because if not it will not be completed in time.